-He almost had a toy launched by a major toy company, has an MBA, loves music, is a DJ on local radio, compered the main stage at a two-day music festival and was once booed by 49,000 people while on the pitch at a major football Cup Final.
+In a former life Gordon delivered pizzas in Toronto, sold non-alcoholic beer in the Middle East, launched a creativity training business, floated a high tech company on the London Stock Exchange, compered the main stage at a two-day music festival and was once booed by 49,000 people while on the pitch at a major football Cup Final.

-My Writing Story(ish)
+Gordon Brown - My Writing Story(ish)

 ‘My writing career began at school.
-Sneaking in the odd short story when the teacher wasn’t looking (some of those stories sit in a suitcase in a spare room).
+Sneaking in the odd short story when the teacher wasn’t looking (some of those stories still sit in a suitcase in a spare room).
 My first major attempt at writing came on the back of a trip to Crete when I was on holiday with friends, back in my early twenties.
 I spotted a lad with a back pack in the middle of nowhere.
 He was miles from civilisation (well as miles from civilisation as you can get in Crete) and looked a little worse the wear.
 I was strap hanging off the back of a jeep and my mind starts to whir.
-That night I borrowed an order pad from a the Greek restaurant, and started writing.
+That night I borrowed an order pad from a Greek restaurant, and started writing.

-‘The Machine’, a novel and a tribute to one of my heroes, Stephen King, began.
+‘The Machine’, a novel, and a tribute to one of my heroes, Stephen King, began.
 In order to finish it I migrated from the order pad to a battered old jotter, then to some spare sheets of paper lying around the holiday apartment.
 When I got home I kept going.
 More jotters, more spare sheets of paper.
 The finished novel has lain in that suitcase for some three decades.

 And so a cycle was born.
 I’d write, mainly short stories, and file them.
 Occasionally a novel would sneak out.
 Only to be buried with the rest.
 There are at least three complete novels that I know off, and a few false starts.

 Fast forward a few years.
 I had added to my novel and short story pile but still with no sign of a publishing deal.
 By now I was running the marketing department for a TV station.
-My contract was due up.
-I took a breath, announcing I was giving it ‘one last go’ at writing a novel.
+My contract was due up and I took a breath, announcing I was giving it ‘one last go’ at writing a novel.
 (No I didn’t believe me either).

 Three months later ‘Falling’ was born.
 I duly edited it, despatched it to four publishers and sat back… and nearly died of fright when one publisher came back, telling me they liked what they saw.
 Really?
-I bundled off the rest, in my haste sending copy that was a month old and full of typos, and the publisher still bought it.
+I bundled off the rest, in my haste sending copy that was a month old and full of typos, but the publisher still bought it.

-I still work full time.
-Would that writing provided the bread on the table.
+So here’s the thing.
+I’m seven novels in with Highest Lives just out and the first three McIntyre novels now published in the US as well.
+I still work – a bit.
+Would that writing provided all the bread on the table.
 But you know what, I’m just happy that nearly forty years of writing has turned into something more than a pile of dusty paper in an old suitcase.’

-Gordon Brown, June 2016.
+Gordon Brown, October 2019.